The Commercial tab

 • You're on ReportsCommercial.

 • Money figures use your organisation's accounting currency.
-Set it in Currency and cost categories.
+Set it in Accounting currency.

 Key metrics